ericTsiliacos/elm-example-app/README.md

 - Saving to LocalStorage
 - Using Ports
 - Unit Testing
+- Componentization (NOTE: should be put off as late as possible, favor extracting functions)
 - Using Flags to initialize Elm App (apiEndpoint, loading initial data from localStorage)

 ## Prerequisites